NBJIN/CONSTRUCTIONBLOG/README.md

 Acknowledgements
-- My tutor for his feedback and guidance.
+- My tutor for his feedback and guidance throughout building this blog project.
 - Code Institute class facilitator, tutor assistance and student support
 - Class on knowlege and guidance
 - Slack community and study groups and CI mentors for providing tips and knowlege.
+- This blog project is for eductional use only and was created for project submittal pp4 for CI.